asutalo/pantheon-json/README.md

 At the moment only simple variables (i.e. Java standard types) are supported.

 # Usage

 As the underlying server provider is the `ioc-server`, we need to create an instance of the _Server_ and register our endpoints on it.
 However, in this case we would register the generic JSON endpoints instead of providing an instance of the provided _Endpoint_ class.

 *NOTE* To instantiate the generic endpoints, you will need to provide an implementation of *DataService*.
-An existing implementation for interaction with _MySQL_ is available as part of the [sql-wrapper](https://github.com/asutalo/sql-wrapper).
+This DataService needs must be *annotated* on your data model class using _@ServedBy_ annotation provided by [Pantheon](https://github.com/asutalo/pantheon).
+Additionally, the DataService also has to be registered in the _ ServiceProviderRegistry_, also provided by [Pantheon](https://github.com/asutalo/pantheon).
+An existing implementation for interaction with _MySQL_ is available as part of the [pantheon-mysql](https://github.com/asutalo/pantheon-mysql).

 ````
 class Sample {